coffee2code/add-admin-css/readme.txt

 It is certainly possible that you can put yourself in an unfortunate position by supplying CSS that could hide critical parts of admin pages, making it seeminly impossible to fix or revert your changes.
 Fortunately, there are a number of approaches you can take to correct the problem.

-The recommended approach is to visit the URL for the plugin's settings page, but appended with a special query parameter to disable the output of its JavaScript.
+The recommended approach is to visit the URL for the plugin's settings page, but appended with a special query parameter to disable the output of its CSS.
 The plugin's settings page would typically be at a URL like `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php`.
 Append `&c2c-no-css=1` to that, so that the URL is `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php&c2c-no-css=1` (obviously change example.com with the domain name for your site).

 There are other approaches you can use, though they require direct database or server filesystem access:

 * Some browsers (such as Firefox, via View -> Page Style -> No Style) allow you to disable styles for sites loaded in that tab.
 Other browsers may also support such functionality natively or through an extension.
 Chrome has an extension called [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=en-US) that adds the functionality.
 * If you're familiar with doing so and have an idea of what CSS style you added that is causing problems, you can use your browser's developer tools to inspect the page, find the element in question, and disable the offending style.
-* In the site's `wp-config.php` file, define a constant to disable output of the plugin-defined JavaScript: `define( 'C2C_ADD_ADMIN_CSS_DISABLED', true );`.
+* In the site's `wp-config.php` file, define a constant to disable output of the plugin-defined CSS: `define( 'C2C_ADD_ADMIN_CSS_DISABLED', true );`.
 You can then visit the site's admin.
 Just remember to remove that line after you've fixed the CSS (or at least change "true" to "false").
 This is an alternative to the query parameter approach described above, though it persists while the constant remains defined.
 There will be an admin notice on the plugin's setting page to alert you to the fact that the constant is defined and effectively disabling the plugin from adding any CSS.
 * Presuming you know how to directly access the database: within the site's database, find the row with the option_name field value of `c2c_add_admin_css` and delete that row.
 The settings you saved for the plugin will be deleted and it will be like you've installed the plugin for the first time.
 * If your server has WP-CLI installed, you can delete the plugin's setting from the commandline: `wp option delete c2c_add_admin_css`